-Also known as the R.H.
+She was also known as the R.H.
 Langford House or The Swearingen House.
-This impressive two-story brick Colonial Revival home one belonged to local state senate John J. Swearingen.
+This impressive two-story Colonial Revival home belonged to local state senate John J. Swearingen.
 The house is listed on the U.S. National Register of Historic Places.

-Thompson and Company Cigar Factory is a national historical site located at 255 North Third Street, Bartow, Florida in Polk County.
-It was used by the Thompson Cigar, established in Florida in 1915.
-In dire need of renovation, we can only hope that it gets purchased and repositioned.
+Thompson and Company Cigar Factory is a national historical site located at 255 North Third Street, Bartow, Florida, in Polk County.
+It was used by Thompson Cigar, established in Florida in 1915.
+We can only hope it gets purchased and repositioned in dire need of renovation.

 B. Brown House Museum

-Built by Lawrence B. Brown, a freed slave, in 1892.
-Brown received a very minimal formal education if any, yet went on to be a highly respected leader and relatively wealthy entrepreneur.
+It was built by Lawrence B. Brown, a freed slave, in 1892.
+If any, Brown received a very minimal formal education yet became a highly respected leader and relatively wealthy entrepreneur.

-Built by Conrad Shuck in the 1920s after he was given one year to live.
+Conrad Shuck built it in the 1920s after he was given one year to live.
 Doctors suggested a warmer climate would extend his life.
 Shuck moved to Florida and started to build his dream home.
-Architecturally ahead of its time Shuck who lived to 94, opened the house to the public in 1934.
+Architecturally ahead of its time, Shuck, who lived to 94, opened the house to the public in 1934.
 Following his death, the house fell into disrepair.

-Thank you Karen McCroan and Carol for this recommendation!
+Thank you, Karen McCroan and Carol, for this recommendation!
 This is officially on my Florida bucket list.
-I am a huge fan of historical buildings that have been restored.
+I am a massive fan of historical buildings that have been restored.

 When checking out small towns, the Florida Humanities Council has downloadable, free, walking tours that highlight locations of historical interest.
 Thank you Sean McCall for sharing this great tip!

 We were staying at the Streamsong Resort for the weekend.
 The men spent their time golfing.
 We decided to check out the local area.
 We stumbled across Bartow, and I’m thrilled that we did.
-A long-time history fan that enjoys almost anything that is off the beaten path, to sum it up I loved Bartow.
-The charming town of Bartow is devoid from crowds of tourists.
+A long-time history fan enjoys almost anything off the beaten path.
+To sum it up, I loved Bartow.
+The charming town of Bartow is devoid of crowds of tourists.
 It’s packed with good food and shops.
 Swimming in small-town tradition and beauty.
 Well, it’s safe to say that I found Bartow to be a slice of heaven.